 That kind of long-term patronage is a tantalising prospect in any competitive environment: one reason why it’s prudent to remember that sponsors are allies, not friends.
 As Hewlett says, ‘Efficacy trumps affinity.’
 You’re not looking for someone warm and nurturing.
 You want someone with clout, so aim high.
 People in powerful positions make the most effective sponsors, so be selective about your sponsors and thoughtful when seeking opportunities to connect with the ‘right’ people.

 The big question everyone struggles with is how to attract sponsors.
 The first task is accepting that it takes hard work, energy and initiative.
-One idea is getting involved in – or even starting – a stretch or high profile project within your organisation, giving you visibility across and access to senior leaders.
+One idea is getting involved in – or even starting – a stretch or high-profile project within your organisation, giving you visibility across and access to senior leaders.
 The work must align with your capabilities to best display your talents.
 Such projects allow for more natural interactions, presenting you as a high achiever.
 Avoid scrambling to get in front of senior people, which almost always looks and feels contrived and foolish.

 It’s challenging recruiting someone high-ranking, but it’s important.
 You want someone with a voice to speak publicly on your behalf; not all senior people can or want to do this.
 Sponsors need to be well respected within your organisation or industry so that it’s compelling when they put your hat in the ring.
 You want assertive, active representation from your sponsor when the time is right.

 Another obvious – but often overlooked – idea is to know what’s happening in your space.
-Observe who’s going places, who’s recognised as more senior and/or influential, and always keep abreast of the latest trends and clicks.
+Observe who’s going places, who’s recognised as more senior and/or influential, and always keep abreast of the latest trends.
 Use this research to identify possible sponsors, then impress them with your superior market intelligence.
 This level of responsiveness inevitably requires that you move beyond your inner circle of safe, familiar people, even if it already includes a senior advocate.